 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The good news is that if your bladder is waking you up at night at various times to urinate, or what scientists call “nocturia,” there are small but effective changes you can make for better sleep.
+The good news is that if your bladder is waking you up at any hour of the night to urinate, what doctors call “nocturia,” there are small but effective changes you can make for better sleep.

-It’s also important to talk to your doctor because frequent urination can be more than just a nuisance — it can also be a sign of an underlying medical condition.
+It’s also important to talk to your doctor because frequent urination can be more than just a nuisance — it can also be a sign of an underlying medical condition, says urologist Emily Slopnick, MD.

 Tips for dealing with nighttime urination

-- Limit your intake of fluids two hours before bedtime.
-Drinking too close to bedtime can cause the need to urinate at night.
-And alcohol and caffeine — bladder stimulants — should be limited all day long.
-Cut back to just one alcoholic beverage, or none at all, and decrease your current caffeine intake.
+- Limit your intake of fluids two hours before bedtime: Drinking too close to bedtime can lead to urinating at night.
+Also limit alcohol and caffeine, which are bladder stimulants, throughout the day.
+If you’re struggling with nighttime urination, cut back to just one alcoholic beverage, or none at all, and decrease your current caffeine intake.

-- Check for sleep apnea.
-During deep sleep, our bodies produce antidiuretic hormone (ADH).
+- Check for sleep apnea: During deep sleep, our bodies produce antidiuretic hormones.
 This allows us to retain more fluid overnight.
-People with sleep apnea do not get into the deep stages of sleep, so their bodies don’t make enough of this hormone.
+People with sleep apnea don’t get into the deep stages of sleep, so their bodies don’t make enough of this hormone.
 In addition, the drops in oxygen levels during apnea episodes trigger the kidneys to excrete more water.
 In this case, treating sleep apnea should take care of the problem.

-- Elevate your legs.
-In the late afternoon, if you prop up your legs for an hour at the level of your heart, this can help you urinate during the day (rather than at night).
+- Elevate your legs: In the late afternoon and evening, if you prop up your legs for an hour at the level of your heart, this can help you urinate during the day (rather than at night).

 Some of it is part of aging

-It’s true that as we age, our bodies make less of a hormone that allows us to retain fluids, so our bladders fill more rapidly.
-Our bladders are also able to hold less urine as we get older.
+It’s true that as we age, our bodies make less of the hormone that allows us to retain fluids.
+Because of this, our bladders fill more rapidly.
+Also, our bladders are unable to hold a lot of urine as we get older.

-Between these two factors, women beyond age 60 should expect to wake to use the bathroom at least once each night.
-But even so, these tips can help minimize the nightly washroom excursions for women of any age.
+Between these two factors, adults beyond age 60 should expect to wake to use the bathroom at least once each night.
+But even so, these tips can help minimize the nightly excursions for people of any age.